Zerodriven/zerodriven.github.io/_posts/2021-04-07-OverTheWire-Bandit-(The start and level 0).md

 ls, cd, cat, file, du, find
 ```

-## Step 1: List out files in the home directory (Where you start when SSHing in)
+## List out files in the home directory (Where you start when SSHing in)

 ```bash
 #List the folder directory using the 'ls' command